why2011btv/why2011btv.github.io/little_red_book.md

   - *verb*, combine (two or more texts, ideas, etc.) into one.
   - e.g., *the urban crisis conflates a number of different economic and social issues*
 ## D
+- deference
+  - e.g., *President Biden likes to promise that he will follow the science, to signal his difference from Trump and deference to the C.D.C.*

 ## E
 - envisage